CR-Consulting-Cloud-DevOps/AZ-900-Labs/03-Azure-Storage-Lab/README.md

 ## My Technical Approach

-I used a single, repeatable Bash script (`deploy.azcli`) to sequence the Azure CLI commands required for provisioning the entire storage infrastructure.
+I used a single, repeatable Bash script (`deploy_storage.azcli`) to sequence the Azure CLI commands required for provisioning the entire storage infrastructure.

 ### How I Implemented It